 Reverse Pulse Baghouses

-Dillman Equipment has designed the Dillman Reverse PulseTM baghouse.
-Modular in design, the Dillman baghouse can be tted to your exact size requirements.
-The Dillman Reverse PulseTM baghouse is available in a range of sizes from 5,000 to over 100,000 ACFM.
+Astec has designed the Reverse Pulse™ baghouse.
+Modular in design, the baghouse can be fitted to your exact size requirements.
+The Reverse Pulse™ baghouse is available in a range of sizes from 5,000 to over 100,000 ACFM.
 It is a ruggedly constructed system; manufactured out of 3/16” corrosion resistant steel plating.

 Astec stand-alone vertical and horizontal primary collectors are highly efficient and easily retrofitted to existing facilities or to replace old collectors.
 Horizontal collectors my be skid-mounted to make them portable and to eliminate the need for concrete foundations.
 Vertical collectors are also available and may be mounted above the drum if necessary.
 Models are available 6 to 12 feet in diameter.
 Options include rotary airlocks, tipping valves and ceramic liners.